malhotra5/Bingo-Ticket-Generator/README.md

 ## How it's made
-We are using reportlab to create a pdf of tickets.
+We are going to create a pdf of tickets.
 If we can create just one PDF with all the tickets, then we can print it all at once.
 To make the PDF's, we can use reportlab.
+I got all the songs for the tickets from my mother in an excel sheet.
+We will use pandas to read data from there.
 Here are the steps to make the ticket generator -
 * Getting the data
   * Take the data (songs) from an excel file, and make a database
   * Format and clean all the data in the database